Enforce search query criteria via require_all_on

 ---|---|---|---|

-As you can see, the search results above include source_ids for which we only have one of the two variables, and one or two of the two
+As you can see, the search results above include source_ids for which we only have one or two of the three variables, and one of the two experiment ids.

-We can tell intake-esm to discard any source_id that doesn’t have both variables
+We can tell intake-esm to discard any source_id that doesn’t have all three variables

 and both experiments